yc930401/GAN_MINIST_keras/README.md

 ## Result

-I trained the network 14 hours on my own PC.
+I trained the network two days on my own PC.
 It is getting better and better, but more time is needed to train a better generator.
 I post it here first. </br>
 #### Real images
 ![GAN](/code/Real_images.png) </br>
 #### Fake images
 ![GAN](/code/Fake_images.png) </br>

+## Analysis

+The Network structure I use here is a little bit different from the posts in the references.
+When I tried to use RMSprop as discriminator optimizer, it learns very slowly.
+So I change it to Adam and decrease the learning rate.
+I also find that the model overfit the training example and cannot generaalize well to validate data.
+The original post does not use validation dataset.
+Therefore, I use a arger dropout rate and add more dropout layers. </br>
+Another thing I found is that GAN is not very robust.
+Sometimes the generator can generate better images, but sometimes it can not.

 ## References
 https://www.wouterbulten.nl/blog/tech/getting-started-with-generative-adversarial-networks/